 Soon, when the cryptocurrency acquires the power of a commonly acquired exchange currency it will then be treated as cash.
 Than it will have to be reported under IAS 21/SS 21 Effects of changes in exchange rates.

 With us you can get accounting advice and clarifications on the world of cryptocurrencies.
-In this regard, the T&G Consulting team shares our experience with you.
-For convulsions and judging by the accounting of cryptocurrencies CONTACT US.
+In this regard, the T&G Consulting team shares our experience with you – contact us.